shawlab-moffitt/DRPPM-PATH-SURVEIOR-Pipeline/README.md

 ## Running the script

+Please keep in mind, depending on how large the gene set files are and if the user chooses to perform the individual gene analysis, this script can take multiple hours to run.

 ### R Studio

 * The user can input the path to the parameter file at the top of the [RStudio version](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVIOER-Pipeline/blob/main/ssGSEA_Coxh_Ranking_RStudio.R) of the script